All posts

 Pick based on your actual problem:

 • Paying too much for features you don't use → Turnozo.
-Simpler, cheaper, built for small teams.
+Free for ≤10 employees, €2.47/user after.
+All features included.

 • Run a restaurant → 7shifts.
 Nothing else understands the industry as well.